-The Bichon Frise is a popular breed and puppies from reputable breeders may cost anywhere from $1,200 to $3,000.
+The Bichon Frise is a popular breed and puppies from reputable breeders may be expensive.
 Especially because they are a smaller breed, it is extremely important to be sure you are purchasing a Bichon puppy from a responsible breeder and not a puppy mill.
 You should also not buy a Bichon from a pet store, as they usually get their dogs from puppy mills.

 Temperament & Intelligence of the Bichon Frise

 Bichons Frises are famous for their fantastic temperaments and endearing personalities.
 They are social, friendly, and draw smiles nearly everywhere they go.
 Bichons are also smart and curious dogs who enjoy learning tricks and being the center of attention.

 Bichons are wonderful dogs for families, especially families with allergy sufferers.
 They do very well with children and are sturdier than some small breeds.
 Of course, children should be taught how to properly play with and handle the dogs, as they are still much larger than a Bichon and could hurt them with rough play.
 Small children and dogs, no matter how docile, should always be supervised as a general rule.

 Because they are a low shedding breed, Bichons thrive in a variety of living situations including apartments and city life.
 However, they definitely expect to be treated as part of the family and will not do well if left alone frequently.
 They are not a good choice for families that prefer their dogs to be seen and not heard, so to speak.